Integrated cancer care – next steps in best practice

 The role of an integrated care model in the treatment of cancer

-In addition to the cancer, many patients often have pre-existing health conditions, and these may be exacerbated from the cancer and/or treatment and need careful management.
+In addition to having cancer, many patients often have pre-existing health conditions, and these also need to be carefully managed and not neglected during treatment.13

-Primary health care providers play a vital role in helping patients access timely, appropriate cancer care.
-General practitioners provide comprehensive ongoing care and connect the community with the rest of the healthcare sector.5,6 Upwards of 85% of cancers are diagnosed following symptomatic presentation to a primary-care provider.6
+Primary health care providers also play a vital role in helping patients access timely and appropriate cancer care.13 General practitioners provide comprehensive ongoing care and connect the community with the rest of the healthcare sector.14,15 Upwards of 85% of cancers are diagnosed following symptomatic presentation to a primary-care provider.15

 Integrated cancer care in a post-pandemic world

-Global statistics are showing an increase in complex cancer with more patients presenting with metastatic disease due to delayed diagnosis and treatment.7-9
+Global statistics suggest there is a rising trend in increasing complex cancer cases; with more patients presenting with metastatic disease due to delayed diagnosis and treatment.18,19 Hence a multidisciplinary, integrated approach to complex cancer cases is critical for optimising patient outcomes.19

-- ensuring continuity of care is integrated with the patient’s needs- both physically and emotionally
+- ensuring continuity of care is integrated with the patient’s needs, both physically and emotionally20

-- allied health – which may include internal or external providers
+- allied health – which may include internal or external providers22

-- health promotion and secondary prevention (particularly relevant for effective survivorship).
+- health promotion and secondary prevention (particularly relevant for effective survivorship).23

 The benefits of integrative care are broad reaching

-The results of a recent systematic review and meta-analysis indicate that integrated care showed both significant reduction in costs and improvement in outcomes compared with usual care, especially in studies with a follow-up period over a year.1
+Integrated cancer care may contribute to improved experiences for people affected by cancer and all their healthcare providers.24 The results of a recent systematic review and meta-analysis indicate that integrated care showed both significant reduction in costs and improvement in outcomes compared with usual care, especially in studies with a follow-up period over a year.25

 - Rocks S et al. Eur J Health Econ 2020; 21: 1211–1221.